 Notifications will presumably still pop up as before, they just now have a place to stay after they've been dismissed.
-For the sake of comparison, here is how YouTube's sidebar looks sans notification tab.
 Read More

 In July, Chrome Beta was updated with a new interface that more closely adhered to Google's new design vision - material design.
 Fitting with Google's occasional habit of stripping things down during major refreshes (see Google Maps on the web), many elements of the interface were sliced, rearranged, or simplified, including the tab indicator in the top right corner of the screen.
 Previously, the indicator showed users how many tabs were open, but after the redesign it simply displayed a square (or two stacked squares if you had multiple tabs open).
-This was a thorn in the side of many users, who missed the helpful bit of information.
 Read More

 If you're a Chrome Beta user who was getting bored with their weekend web browsing, we've got a tip for you - Chrome Beta for Android has an experimental "Accessibility Tab Switcher" flag that'll allow you to switch tabs in a compact, pleasing interface, also enabling you to bring back closed tabs with a handy "undo" button.
 That should take a little pressure out of your tab management experience.

 To turn the Accessibility Tab Switcher on, just open up Chrome Beta and head to chrome://flags.
-There are plenty of other experimental goodies in there to, for those feeling adventurous.
 Read More

 ASUS, in a bid to sell to "several emerging markets," has just announced the MeMO Pad – a seven-inch tablet sporting ASUS' nearly-stock Android 4.1 Jelly Bean experience, a 1GHz VIA CPU (with Mali-400 GPU), a 1024x600 display, 1GB RAM, and up to 16GB internal storage with a refreshing microSD slot available for expansion.